unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

  Anti-spam is not an add-on with Caldera Forms, your forms will repel spam using a highly-effective honey pot.
 Anti-spam does not require configuration or adding a Captcha that will hurt your conversions.

- > "A drag-and-drop builder that’s both easy and fun to use, we reckon Caldera Forms is possibly one of the best, most advanced free form builders available, and we highly recommend it."
+ > "A drag-and-drop builder that is both easy and fun to use, we reckon Caldera Forms is possibly one of the best, most advanced free form builders available, and we highly recommend it."
  >
  > - Lisa-Robyn Keown - Aspen Grove Studios

 = All The Fields You Need =
 Caldera Forms has tons of field types to make a great form that will help your website succeed for you.
 You can set field defaults using the power of [Caldera Forms magic tags](https://calderaforms.com/doc/using-magic-tags-caldera-forms/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
 Impress your site's visitors when you take advantage of [field sync](https://calderaforms.com/doc/field-sync/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms)!

 Caldera Forms field types include:

+* Text
+* Credit Card Number
+* Credit Card Expiration
+* Credit Card Secret Code
 * Auto-complete
+* URL
 * Calculation
 * Range Slider
 * Star Rating
+* Summary
+* WYSIWYG - rich text editor
 * Phone
 * Text
 * File Upload
-* HTML content block
+* HTML
 * Hidden
 * Button
 * Email